 After spending much of 2010 traveling through India, designer Arati Rao established Tantuvi, while reconnecting with her ancestral roots and cultivating a relationship with India's hand-loom textile traditions.

-Tantuvi works with Ikat weavers in South India reinterpreting traditional patterns and weaves of the region and dhurrie weavers of North India for our flat weave rugs.
-By working collaboratively with our hand-loom co-operatives, we help sustain the artisans and craft to preserve their intimate traditions of hand spun, dyed, and woven cottons and silks of the Eastern Ghats and Rajasthan.
+Tantuvi works with 7th generation dhurrie weavers of North India for our flat weave rugs and Ikat weavers in South India for our textiles, reinterpreting traditional patterns and weaves of the region.
+By working collaboratively with hand-loom co-operatives, we help sustain the artisans and craft to preserve their intimate traditions of hand spun, dyed, and woven cottons and silks of the Eastern Ghats and Rajasthan.
 Through the co-operative women are being trained in all aspects of weaving.
 Although men still dominate positions of master weaver and dyer, more women are weaving and contributing to the process.
 Our hope is to provide income for women and enable future generations the chance for improved education and a stable livelihood.